You can now find Katerina at The Embodied Wellness Studio in Tigard, OR.

 Once you’re face-up on the treatment table, mat, or treatment chair, (Katerina is happy to tailor the location to your preference,) Katerina will check your pulses to determine if there is an underlying imbalance or root pattern that needs to be treated first.

 Depending on what she finds in the pulse and other parts of your body (like the tongue, forearm, abdomen, etc.), she will then insert a few needles as a foundational treatment, and monitor the pulse and body for changes.
-The second (and often third) set of needles target your primary concerns and surface symptoms, and usually stay in a bit longer.
+The second (and sometimes third) set of needles target your primary concerns and surface symptoms, and usually stay in a bit longer.

 Some more things to know: